COMMUNITY

 Marathon Fundraising

 My dad is an avid marathon runner, and when he qualified to run the Boston Marathon in April 2025, I decided it would be an amazing opportunity to fundraise for MAG.
-By making psoters and spreading awareness I was able to raise over $3000
+By making posters and spreading awareness, I was able to raise over $3000 for MAG

 KINDLE SPARK